 - Ensure that the Aqua-Hot has been completely shut down and that all power sources have been disconnected.
 Make sure the boiler tank is adequately cooled. - Drain the antifreeze and water heating solution from the boiler tank using the drain valve. - 3.
 Remove the AC access cover. - 4.
-Remove the two wires secured to the defective electric element by releasing the screw terminals. - Using a 1-1/2" socket, remove the defective element from the Aqua-Hot's boiler tank. - Install the replacement 1650W element into the boiler tank ensuring that the "up" lettering on the element is installed in the proper position. - Connect the wires removed from the defective element to the replacement element and tighten the screw terminals. - 8.
+Remove the two wires secured to the defective electric element by releasing the screw terminals. - Using a 1-1/2" socket, remove the defective element from the Aqua-Hot's boiler tank. - Install the replacement element into the boiler tank ensuring that the "up" lettering on the element is installed in the proper position. - Connect the wires removed from the defective element to the replacement element and tighten the screw terminals. - 8.
 Reinstall the AC access cover. - 9.
 Refill the boiler tank with the previously drained antifreeze and water heating solution.

-AC Relay
+AC Relays

-The AC relay is an electric where DC circuit from the Reporter determines whether AC power is permitted to flow to the electric heating element.
+The AC relay is an electric device where DC circuit from the Reporter determines whether AC power is permitted to flow to the electric heating element.
 This allows the Reporter to switch the electric heating element on and off in conjunction with the interior switch panel and ETS Module/control thermostat even though the electric heating element is on a separate circuit.

-Begin troubleshooting the AC relay if the electric heating element fails to operate.
+Begin troubleshooting the AC relay(s) if the electric heating element(s) fails to operate.
+The right AC relay works with the right element and the left AC relay works with the left element.